Last updated on .

 Palazzo Zabarella

 Finally, before walking down Via del Santo to Piazza del Santo, we admired the Palazzo Zabarella, which is characterized by its medieval tower.
 The Zabarello family built the palace in the 14th century and sold it in the 19th century.
 In the 20th century, it became a bank and later a private club.
 It was refurbished in 1996 and now houses the Bano Foundation (Fondazione Bano), an art gallery.
-Admission is €15 (as of August 2023) and it’s open daily except Mondays.
+Admission is €15 for adults, €13 for visitors age 18-25 and over 65, € for visitors age 6-17, and free for children under 6 (as of August 2024).
+It’s open daily except Mondays.

 Palazzo Zabarella in Padua, Italy